mbullock710/Work-Day-Scheduler/README.md

 ## Description

-The objective of this assignment is to create a random password generator.
+The objective of this assignment is to create a calendar application that allows a user to save events for each hour of a typical working day (9am - 5pm).
 The functionality of the password generator is executed through JavaScript code.
 Edits and additons to the JavaScript code were made by myself in order to meet the acceptance criteria below.

 ```
 GIVEN I am using a daily planner to create a schedule